top of page

 Why book a medical massage session when I can go to any spa?

-1. It is evidence-based.
-Even though we still provide stress relief and overall relaxation, medical massage focuses primarily on medical need.
-Our services help manage pain, reduce inflammation, relieve nerve compression, alleviate or lessen symptoms caused by chemotherapy and/or surgeries.
-We choose to work in tandem with medical professionals, physical therapists, occupational therapists, chiropractors, acupuncturists, etc... to create a team of professionals that all work with you, providing whole-body care.
+1. It is evidence-based: While we still prioritize stress relief and overall relaxation, medical massage primarily targets medical needs.
+Our services are designed to manage pain, reduce inflammation, relieve nerve compression, and alleviate symptoms resulting from chemotherapy and/or surgeries.
+We collaborate closely with medical professionals, physical therapists, occupational therapists, chiropractors, acupuncturists, and others to provide comprehensive, whole-body care.

-2. We employ several different techniques, such as, percussive therapy, hydrotherapy, cryotherapy, orthopedic assessments and testing.
-Our therapists have been trained in remedial exercises to build strength and even out muscle imbalances.
-All of these techniques can be discussed with you during your visit or you can contact us here.
+2. We employ various techniques: Our therapists utilize a range of techniques, including percussive therapy, hydrotherapy, thermotherapy, and orthopedic assessments and testing.
+Additionally, they are trained in remedial exercises to build strength and address muscle imbalances.
+During your visit, we can discuss these techniques in detail, or you can reach out to us for more information.

 Why should I schedule regular massages?

-There is more to massage therapy than lavish treatments in luxurious spa settings, although very enjoyable.
-Instead, consider it an essential asset to your physical and mental health - an investment in your well-being.
+There is more to massage therapy than lavish treatments in luxurious spa settings, although those are certainly enjoyable.
+Instead, consider it an essential asset to your physical and mental health—an investment in your well-being.
 Regularly scheduled massage sessions can improve the body's ability to manage stress and chronic pain.

-Integrating a massage routine into your life can be vastly beneficial:
+Integrating a massage routine into your life can yield significant benefits:

 • Manages pain and releases tension